 Cinnamon coffeecake plunges high up my plastic fork while brown sugar topping flakes and tumbles from the top.
 Espresso grinders whir loud then fade to the music from overhead speakers.
 Three inch pink baby shoes glide by in a black stroller; purple sippy handles peak from a stroller’s corner.
 Wooden coffeehouse chairs scrape and clunk hollow, and I sip my hot refilled coffee from blue cardboard.

-tragic car accident.
+On a morning of Monday’s clean laundry piled high and an upcoming evening church softball game, we received word of a tragic car accident.
 A former youth group student and his family of five were killed in a multiple car pile-up involving a semi-truck.
-His family's faces still grin happy in the missionary magnet on my fridge, just a month away from their departure to a new life in Japan.
+His family’s faces still grin happy in the missionary magnet on my fridge, just a month away from their departure to a new life in Japan.

 My cell phone’s text message blinked the news, and it was too awful to believe or to speak aloud.

 “What?”
 Mark kept asking me in my gaped silence, “What?!”